 If there is a particular app that you don’t wish to see on your Apple Watch, you can easily hide it within the Watch app.
 You can access this feature via the Watch app on your iPhone.
 Open the Watch app and scroll down to find the app you would like to hide.
 Tap on the app you want to hide, and a Show App on Apple Watch switch will appear.
 You can toggle it on or off to customize the apps your Apple Watch displays.

-You can take screenshots of your Apple Watch screen, but you need to enable the feature first.
-Open the Watch app on your iPhone and scroll down to the General option.
-Scroll down on the menu to the Enable Screenshots toggle and toggle it so it’s green.
+You can take screenshots of your Apple Watch screen once you enable the feature.
+To do this, open the Watch app on your iPhone and scroll down to the General option.
+Scroll down on the menu to the Enable Screenshots toggle and toggle it, so it’s green.
 Now press the Digital Crown and side button simultaneously to take a screenshot on your Apple Watch.
-Your screen will flash to confirm that it successfully took a screenshot.
+Your screen will flash to confirm that it captured the screenshot.

 Using your Apple Watch for directions is old news, but less-known is the specific vibration patterns for each command that the watch uses to communicate the directions silently.
 The vibrations are so soft that they’re easy to miss if you don’t know to look out for them.
 This subtlety is why so many users are unaware that this feature exists.

 A steady tap pattern indicates a right turn.
 A repeated pattern of two taps with a pause tells you it’s time to turn left.
 A single long vibration lets you know that you’ve reached your destination.